SWEG-2016EC-Batch/Logicians/project 1/Implementation Analysis.md

 **Boarding Pass Generation:** Generate a digital boarding pass using their name and class selection after a successful reservation.

-**Passenger Details:** Atlast it show their details information that the user fill in the reservation system.
+**Passenger Details:** At last it shows tothe user their details information that the user fill in the reservation system.

 ## Passenger Information Database: